HummaWhite/hummawhite.github.io/projects/index.md

 ---
 ## Parallel & Distributed Computing Course Lab Project
 There were two programming labs in the course this year (2021).
-One is MPI prime sieving, the other is CUDA n-body problem.
-My programs were the best optimized in the class, which earned me 100% score of the lab part :) (the faster your program, the higher your score).
+My programs were the best optimized in the class, which earned me 100% score of the lab part : ) (the faster your program, the higher your score).

-I cannot share my code, but idea can be communicated.
-[Report for the two labs]()
+I cannot share my code, but ideas can be communicated.
+Presentation slides (in Chinese): [MPI Prime Sieve](Parallel/MPI_prime_sieve.pdf), [CUDA N-Body](Parallel/CUDA_nbody.pdf)

 ---
 ## Software Rasterizer